cyberway/golos.contracts/docs/en-US/rewards_definition.md

 ```
 **Components of the formula:**
   * `curation_payout` — total amount of fee to curators for the post, calculated by the formula (2).
-  * `curatorswⱼ = votestate::curatorswⱼ` — a weight of a positive voice j of the «upvote» type.
+  * `curatorswⱼ = votestate::curatorswⱼ` — a weight of a positive vote j of the «upvote» type.
-  * `weights_sum = poststate::weights_sum` — total weight of all positive voices of the «upvote» type.
+  * `weights_sum = poststate::weights_sum` — total weight of all positive votes of the «upvote» type.
   * `(curatorswⱼ / weights_sum)` — a share allocated to j-th curator of the total fee of all curators.

 The calculation of the fee amount via the formula (3) should be performed for each curator.
 Needed data about the curator are contained in the `vote_event` structure..